Danilo Ulep

-Juan Danilo Bangayan Ulep, D.D. (born 24 June 1962), is a Filipino bishop of the Catholic Church.
-He is the fifth and current Bishop-Prelate of Batanes.
+Juan Danilo Bangayan Ulep (born June 24, 1962) is a Filipino bishop of the Catholic Church.
+He is the fifth and current Bishop-Prelate of Batanes and was elected as the Chairman of the Episcopal Commission on Cultural Heritage of the Church during the 126th Plenary Assembly of the Catholic Bishops' Conference of the Philippines.

 Biography

-The Rev. Danilo B. Ulep was born in Tuguegarao City, Cagayan, in the Archdiocese of Tuguegarao, on 24 June 1962.
+Ulep was born in Tuguegarao, Cagayan on June 24, 1962.
 He studied philosophy and theology at the Santo Tomas University in Manila, where he obtained a bachelor's degree in philosophy, theology and canon law, and a licentiate in philosophy.